chrrasmussen/Idris2-Erlang/README.md

 ### Currently supported functionality

 - Compile Idris 2 programs to Erlang source code or compile to BEAM (via `erlc`)
   - Basic support for separate compilation.
-Use together with [`mix_idris2`](https://github.com/chrrasmussen/mix_idris2) to automatically recompile modules.
+Use together with [`mix_idris2`](https://github.com/chrrasmussen/mix_idris2) to automatically recompile changed modules.
 - Erlang interop
   - Almost all of Erlang's data types have a [corresponding type in Idris](idris2/libs/erlang/Erlang/Types.idr).
 [1]
   - Call almost any Erlang function from Idris.